 Samurai Bonds

-These foreign bonds are issued in domestic Japanese markets by borrowers who aren’t Japanese.
-Borrowers are required to have at least a minimum investment grade rating (i.e., A) and are supranational.
-The time frame for the maturity of these bonds ranges between 3 to 20 years.
-While supranational and their entities are given priority, sovereigns along with quality private corporations may also be permitted to issue Samurai bonds.
+While supranational entities are given priority, sovereigns, along with quality private corporations, may also be permitted to issue Samurai bonds.
 If they happen to have Japanese trade links, they are likely to be given more priority as well.
 The settlement and administrative procedures associated with these registered bonds are expensive.

 Bulldog Bonds

-These foreign bonds are available in the UK domestic securities market and are sterling denominated.
+These foreign bonds are available in the UK domestic securities market and are sterling-denominated.
 The time frame needed for maturity ranges from 5 years to 25 years or greater.

 Risks Associated with Foreign Bonds

-While investors are often eager to invest in foreign bonds, they must remember they carry with them the following risks.
+While investors are often eager to invest in foreign bonds, they must remember that they carry with them the following risks.

 Interest Rate Risk

 Foreign bonds bring with them an interest rate risk.
 This means that when interest rates rise, the resale value or market price of these bonds declines.
-Take for instance an investor who owns a 10-year bond that pays 4 percent only to find that the interest rate has risen to 5 percent.
+Take, for instance, an investor who owns a 10-year bond that pays 4 percent only to find that the interest rate has risen to 5 percent.
 Only a handful of investors would be willing to take on a foreign bond without a price cut to offset the difference in income.

 Inflation Risk

-When you purchase a bond at a predetermined interest rate it implies that the inherent value of the bond is tethered to the amount of inflation that might be taken away from its yield.
+When you purchase a bond at a predetermined interest rate, it implies that the inherent value of the bond is tethered to the amount of inflation that might be taken away from its yield.
 Should an investor purchase a bond with a 5 percent interest rate at a time when inflation is 3 percent, the investor’s real payout amounts to the net difference which is 2 percent.

 Currency Risk

 This risk serves as an implicit risk tethered to all foreign bonds.
-In order to understand this better consider the following example.
-Consider a foreign bond that yields 7 percent in a European currency which when converted into Indian rupees results in the yield falling to 2 percent owing to exchange rate differences.
+In order to understand this better, consider the following example.
+Consider a foreign bond that yields 7 percent in a European currency, which when converted into Indian rupees, results in the yield falling to 2 percent owing to exchange rate differences.

 Political Risk

 Prior to investing in foreign bonds, it is crucial that investors take into account the government responsible for issuing the bonds and consider whether it is stable or not.
 Furthermore, they must take into account the laws surrounding the bond’s issuance and the court system that prevails.
 Falling under political risks associated with foreign bonds is the potential issue of issuing countries being unable to cover the debt associated with foreign bonds they issued.
-Owing to this very fact investors could potentially lose some, if not all, of their principal and interest.
+Owing to this very fact, investors could potentially lose some, if not all, of their principal and interest.